 First Week of College FAQs

-You don’t need to get your books right away, and it’s best to wait until after the first class to be certain of which edition your professor wants.
-Spend time finding the most inexpensive option, and as long as you have your textbooks by the start of the second week, you’ll be alright.
-Some of the best sites to buy or rent textbooks are Half.com, Amazon.com and Campusbookrentals.com.
+You don’t need to get your books right away, so it’s best to wait until after the first class to be certain of which edition your professor requires.
+Spend time finding the most inexpensive option, because as long as you have your textbooks by the start of the second week, you’ll be alright.
+Sites to buy or rent textbooks are Half.com, Amazon.com and Campusbookrentals.com.

-When should I join clubs, programs and teams?
+When should I join clubs, Greek life and teams?

-Do I have to rush to find my long-time college friends?
+Do I have to rush to find my long-time friends?

 When can I drop a class?

-Transitioning to life in college can be extremely easy or surprisingly difficult.
-Your first week is sure to be hectic and filled with information, but rest assured that it calms down.
-You’ll grow accustomed to having a schedule, and it won’t take long to find a core group of friends.
-For a few weeks college is going to feel unusual, but trust that things normalize as the term gets underway.
+Transitioning to life on campus can be different for everyone.
+Your first week may feel hectic and filled with information, but rest assured that it will calm down.
+You’ll grow accustomed to having a new schedule and you'll make friends naturally.
+For a few weeks, life is going to feel unusual, but trust that things normalize as the term gets underway.